jb-tester/spring-maven-debug-for-autotest/readme.md

-## small project to test that spring debugger stops at breakpoints when running Naven Java application in the different ways
+## small project to test that spring debugger stops at breakpoints when running Maven Java application in the different ways

 #### Prerequisites:

-0. make sure that you have the Spring Debugger plugin installed in the idea
+1. make sure that you have the Spring Debugger plugin installed in the idea
-1. clone project and import project to idea
+2. clone project and import project to idea

 ##### Steps:
 1. put breakpoint to the `test1()` method in the `TestClientService` class